Jaslynnn/ID-ASG2/README.md

 - gudetama sailor moon - https://www.pinterest.com/pin/861454234972077894/

-- The rest of the images generated by the api are acredited by its source under "go to source" button for credits
+- The rest of the images generated by the api can be acredited by its source under "go to source" button for credits
 ### Acknowledgements
+Firstly,
+- I would like to thank my ID(Interactive Development) Teacher Ms Dai Mei Hua for her help and advice in my project as I would not have been able to complete it without her.

+Secondly,
+I would like to thank my friends in IM01 for attempting to help me with my project.

-- I received inspiration for this project from X
+-  I received inspiration for this project from https://dribbble.com/